 To determine the identity of the individual who initiated a DoS or DDoS attack on your Xbox 360 console or your computer, contact your ISP.

-Note DoS or DDoS attacks are sometimes used as retaliation following online, multi-player gameplay.
-DoS or DDoS attackers also sometimes threaten the players whose devices they later attack with comments such as "I'm going to IP boot you," "I'm going to flood your IP," or "I'm going to boot you off the Internet."
+Note DoS and DDoS attacks are sometimes used as retaliation following online multiplayer gameplay.
+DoS and DDoS attackers also sometimes threaten the players whose devices they later attack with comments such as "I'm going to IP boot you," "I'm going to flood your IP," or "I'm going to boot you off the Internet."

-If you believe you know the identity of the DoS or DDoS attacker, you may want to submit a player review, avoid the threatening individual in the future, and play online games only with friends and trusted individuals.
+If you believe you know the identity of the attacker, you may want to submit a player review, avoid the threatening individual in the future, and play online games only with friends and trusted individuals.

-If your Xbox 360 console or your computer experiences a DoS or DDoS attack, Xbox Support agents will not be able to determine the identity of the DoS or DDoS attacker.
+If your Xbox 360 console or your computer experiences a DoS or DDoS attack, Xbox Support agents won't be able to determine the identity of the attacker.

 To determine the identity of the DoS or DDoS attacker, contact your ISP.

-DoS and DDoS attacks do not happen in the Xbox Live service.
+DoS and DDoS attacks don't happen in the Xbox Live service.
 Instead, they happen through the IP address of the attacked device.